beverlymedtech/firmware/README.md

 This repository houses BevTech Firmware for sensors.
 # BvTech 8 Bit
 This repository houses 8-Bit Microcontroller experiements and biology sensors.
 This repository is open source showcasing the applications of 8-bit Embedded Systems when applied to Biological Systems.
+# Mocricontroller
 ## stm8s208s6
 # Timer
-The timer directory is included in timer repositoty.
+The [timer](https://github.com/beverlymedtech/firmware/timer) directory is included in timer repositoty.
 ## TIM3
 TIM3 is a 16-bit general purpose timer
 # Application Note